torrejonv/teranode/docs/stores/utxo.md

 * **Delete**: Remove UTXOs from the store.
 * **Block Height Management**: Set and retrieve the current blockchain height, which can be crucial for determining the spendability of certain UTXOs based on locktime conditions.

+**Principles**:

+- All operations are atomic.
+- All data is shared across servers with standard sharing algorithms.
+- In production, the data is stored in a Master and Replica configuration.
+- No centralised broker - all clients know where each hash is stored.
+- No cross-transaction state is stored.

 ## 2. Architecture